kubeflow/pytorch-operator/README.md

 ```
 kubectl get -o yaml pytorchjobs pytorch-dist-mnist-gloo
 ```
-See the status section to monitor the job status.
+See status section to monitor the job status.
 Here is sample output when the job is successfully completed.

 ```
 apiVersion: v1